 Different seasons call for different types of tree maintenance.
 The summer months bring on longer days as well as damaging storms.
 This increases the demand for tree lopper services.
 As demand goes up, so do prices.

 Severe weather and storms also cause insurance, government, and residential emergency work to surge.
 You may have to wait for several weeks to get the assistance you want.
 Because there are also so many holidays between December and May, penalty rates can be high.

 If you want to save on fees and get a faster turnaround time on tree lopper services, get them done in the winter.
 Very few other people are going to want their trees trimmed during the colder months.
 When the demand is low, so are the prices.
 You’ll save big!
 Getting work done

-to your trees in the off season will also give you the opportunity to ask the arborist questions about potentially hazardous trees that could fail during the stormy season.
+on your trees in the off-season will also give you the opportunity to ask the arborist questions about potentially hazardous trees that could fail during the stormy season.
 Because there is less rain this time of year, it will also be easier for equipment and vehicles to get the job done in a shorter amount of time.

 The bottom line is that getting your trees during the colder months will save you time and money!

 3. What’s the Difference Between a Lopper, an Arborist, and a Tree Worker?